 Taking On The Wine Tasting Challenge

 Learn about wine with a structured wine tasting that you can do on your own.
-The tasting is designed to be accompanied by the book: Wine Folly: The Essential Guide to Wine.
+The tasting is designed to be accompanied by the book: Wine Folly: Magnum Edition, The Master Guide

 We love to drink, sometimes maybe more than we’d like to admit.
 Fortunately, with a decent wine (or even fine cider) there’s an added opportunity to improve your knowledge of wine.
 All you need to achieve this is a little structured drinking.